andreasthoelke/dotvim/help.md

 . - on a file, then 'rm' or 'mv %..' to delete, more file.

 t - open in new tab
-leader of - open file under cursor in float-win. curson is in float win so you can scroll right away.
+.. leader of - open file under cursor in float-win. cursor is in float win so you can scroll right away.
 P - preview in float-win
 p - preview in (currently open?) split. only good if there is no other open split?
 :e %mynewfile - this creates a new buffer in the current Dirvish folder!